National Heartworm Prevention Month

 Yellow Labrador hunched over in pain

-Back Pain and other Back Issues in Pets Symptoms of Back Pain Back pain in Pets is often seen on an emergency or urgent care basis.
+Symptoms of Back Pain Back pain in Pets is often seen on an emergency or urgent care basis.
 Sometimes it is difficult to know that your pet has back pain.
 Their symptoms may simply be reluctance to go on a walk.
-Other signs reported by owners include: not…
+Other signs reported by owners include: not jumping on the furniture as usual, crying…

 Read More